Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with 156 hits and a team-best slugging percentage of .494.
+- Witt Jr. has 156 hits to go with a slugging percentage of .494, both of which rank first among Kansas City hitters this season.

-- Among qualifying hitters in MLB play, his batting average ranks 40th, his on-base percentage ranks 109th, and he is 21st in the league in slugging.
+- Among qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 110th and he is 21st in slugging.

-- He has hit a home run in 19.3% of his games this season, and 4.6% of his chances at the plate.
+- Witt Jr. has driven home a run in 52 games this season (37.1%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on eight occasions..

-- Witt Jr. has an RBI in 52 of 140 games this season, with multiple RBI in 19 of them.
-He has also driven in three or more of his team's runs in eight contests.
+- He has scored in 46.4% of his games this season, with more than one run scored in 9.3%.

-- In 65 of 140 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.